invidian/secure-and-reproducible-arch-linux/README.md

 computing power efficiency (doubles over ~3-5 years, so complexity decreases from 2^256 to 2^255 over ~3-5 years), raise of quantum computing (initial algorithms can reduce required computation complexity by half, so from 2^256 to 2^128) etc.

+In case of KeepassXC, which use HMAC-SHA1 slot in YubiKey, it generates additional ~150-170 bits of entropy added to your password, which is protected by hardware key.

-During this time window, it is recommended to rotate all your secrets stored on the volumes listed above, so when an attacker finally cracks them, they will no longer be useful.
+During time window, where attacker can try to brute-force the password, it is recommended to rotate all your secrets stored on the volumes listed above, so when an attacker finally cracks them, they will no longer be useful.
 However, as time window size in such circumstances is enormously long, *not* rotating your secrets *should* not have an impact on your security.

+### Old Android phone as Offline Password Manager

+[Credentials which shouldn't be stored in Daily Password Manager](#credentials-which-shouldnt-be-stored-indaily-password-manager) section highlighted which credentials shouldn't be stored in your Daily Password Manager from safety reasons.
+The only way to access those secrets is to boot Offline Secure OS, plug your Offline Backup Volume and get password from there.
+This might be not very convenient if you have limited number of devices available.

+As an alternative for Secure OS, you may consider using old Android phone without network configured and without SIM card as a simple offline password manager, which would have additional copy of your passwords you keep offline, protected by the same Master Password which is used to protect Offline Backup Volume.
+This should make it more convenient to access passwords stored there when needed.

+You could even try and modify your Android phone to act as a USB keyboard or use device like [InputStick](http://inputstick.com/) to avoid typing your password yourself.

 ## Glossary